Restaurants anxious as omicron, high food costs take toll

-1 of18 Chef and owner Amy Brandwein poses for a photograph in her restaurant, Centrolina, Thursday, Dec.
+1 of9 Chef and owner Amy Brandwein poses for a photograph in a kitchen at her restaurant, Centrolina, Thursday, Dec.
 16, 2021, in Washington.
 While restaurants in the U.S. and United Kingdom are open without restrictions and often bustling, they are entering their second winter of the coronavirus pandemic anxious about what’s ahead.
 Patrick Semansky/AP Show More Show Less

-2 of18 Amy Brandwein, chef and owner of Centrolina, prepares a dish in her restaurant kitchen, Thursday, Dec.
+2 of9 Amy Brandwein, chef and owner of Centrolina, prepares a dish in her restaurant kitchen, Thursday, Dec.
 16, 2021, in Washington.
 While restaurants in the U.S. and United Kingdom are open without restrictions and often bustling, they are entering their second winter of the coronavirus pandemic anxious about what’s ahead.
-Patrick Semansky/AP Show More Show Less 3 of18
+Patrick Semansky/AP Show More Show Less 3 of9

-4 of18 Amy Brandwein, chef and owner of Centrolina, prepares a dish in her restaurant kitchen, Thursday, Dec.
+5 of9 Amy Brandwein, chef and owner of Centrolina, prepares a dish in her restaurant kitchen, Thursday, Dec.
 16, 2021, in Washington.
 While restaurants in the U.S. and United Kingdom are open without restrictions and often bustling, they are entering their second winter of the coronavirus pandemic anxious about what’s ahead.
-Patrick Semansky/AP Show More Show Less
+Patrick Semansky/AP Show More Show Less 6 of9

-5 of18 Amy Brandwein, chef and owner of Centrolina, prepares a dish in her restaurant kitchen, Thursday, Dec.
-16, 2021, in Washington.
-While restaurants in the U.S. and United Kingdom are open without restrictions and often bustling, they are entering their second winter of the coronavirus pandemic anxious about what’s ahead.
-Patrick Semansky/AP Show More Show Less 6 of18

-11 of18 Steve Geffen, left, and his wife Shana Geffen pose for a photo at Once Upon a Bagel restaurants in Highland Park, Ill., Thursday, Dec.
+7 of9 Steve Geffen, left, and his wife Shana Geffen pose for a photo at Once Upon a Bagel restaurants in Highland Park, Ill., Thursday, Dec.
 16, 2021.
 U.S. restaurants are entering their second winter of the pandemic on firmer footing.
 Their doors are open, and many dining rooms are full again.
 But the industry remains anxious, squeezed by labor shortages and food prices and unsure if the omicron variant will once again drive diners away.
-Nam Y. Huh/AP Show More Show Less 12 of18

-13 of18 Steve Geffen poses for a photo with a bagel at Once Upon a Bagel restaurants in Highland Park, Ill., Thursday, Dec.
-16, 2021.
-U.S. restaurants are entering their second winter of the pandemic on firmer footing.
-Their doors are open, and many dining rooms are full again.
-But the industry remains anxious, squeezed by labor shortages and food prices and unsure if the omicron variant will once again drive diners away.
 Nam Y. Huh/AP Show More Show Less

-14 of18 Steve Geffen poses for a photo at Once Upon a Bagel restaurants in Highland Park, Ill., Thursday, Dec.
-16, 2021.
-U.S. restaurants are entering their second winter of the pandemic on firmer footing.
-Their doors are open, and many dining rooms are full again.
-But the industry remains anxious, squeezed by labor shortages and food prices and unsure if the omicron variant will once again drive diners away.
-Nam Y. Huh/AP Show More Show Less 15 of18
+8 of9 Amy Brandwein, chef and owner of Centrolina, prepares a dish in her restaurant kitchen, Thursday, Dec.
+16, 2021, in Washington.
+While restaurants in the U.S. and United Kingdom are open without restrictions and often bustling, they are entering their second winter of the coronavirus pandemic anxious about what’s ahead.
+Patrick Semansky/AP Show More Show Less

 DETROIT (AP) — While restaurants in the U.S. and United Kingdom are open without restrictions and often bustling, they are entering their second winter of the coronavirus pandemic anxious about what's ahead: They're squeezed by labor shortages and skyrocketing food costs and the omicron variant is looming.